MJDaws0n/Live-Chat-Website/README.md

 Installation
 ------------

-Need to make this, but im sure you can figure it out
+Rename .env_example to .env and set the values in there for a DB Need to make this, but im sure you can figure it out or just ask chatgpt

 Usage